Zensavona/domainatrex/README.md

 - `:fallback_local_copy`: The path to the local suffix file that `Domainatrex` will use if it wasn't able to fetch a fresh file from the URL, or if fetching updated files was disabled;
   default is the `"lib/public_suffix_list.dat"` file included in the package.
+- `:custom_suffixes`: In the case that a valid suffix is not found in the public suffix file (example: "com.be") it can be added in addition to all of the suffixes found in the public suffix file. default is : `[]`

 Here's a complete example of how you might customize this behavior in your `config.exs`: